Marketplace vs Website: What Southeast Asian brands need to know

 Leveraging Data And Insights

 Both marketplaces and your own site generate valuable data about your customers and their buying habits.
 Marketplaces often provide insights into popular products, search terms, and customer demographics.
 Your own site gives you even more granular data, such as browsing behaviour, cart abandonment rates, and customer lifetime value.
 By analysing this data, you can optimise your product offerings, marketing campaigns, and overall customer experience.
+Using an online platform with integrated internet services can further enhance your ability to collect, analyze, and act on customer insights, giving you a more comprehensive view of your business.
 It’s like having two sets of eyes, each giving you a different perspective on your business.

 Think of your marketplace presence as a lead generation tool and your own site as the conversion engine.
 Use the marketplace to attract new customers and your site to build loyalty and drive repeat sales.
 It’s a win-win situation.